A Layered Protocol Architecture for the Internet of Agents: A Layered Architecture for the Agentic Web

 L9 draws inspiration from distributed computing, where processes coordinate through shared memory or signaling mechanisms~\cite{chopra2025}.
 Just as distributed algorithms use shared state (mutexes, semaphores, message queues) to coordinate concurrent processes, multi-agent systems require shared semantic contexts to coordinate autonomous agents.
 The difference is profound: distributed processes share \textit{data structures}; distributed agents must share \textit{meaning}.
 L9 provides this semantic coordination primitive, enabling agents to establish a "shared context"---analogous to shared memory in distributed systems---that defines the concepts, tasks, and parameters relevant to their interaction.

+Crucially, the Agent Semantic Layer (SL) addresses the need for \textbf{consensus}.
+In population-scale agent systems, such as the Ripple Effect Protocol, agents must not only understand a message but also reach a collective agreement on the "truth" or "state" of the system.
+L9 provides the consensus primitives (e.g., voting, threshold signatures, or state replication) that allow agents to converge on a single semantic interpretation of global events, preventing divergence in multi-agent simulations or real-world industrial deployments.

 The semantic context established by L9 is integrated into agent reasoning in two ways.
-First, it serves as a \textit{validation schema} that the agent's L9 SNL layer uses to verify all outgoing and incoming message content against the locked Shared Context before passing data to or from the agent's LLM.
+First, it serves as a \textit{validation schema} that the agent's L9 SL layer uses to verify all outgoing and incoming message content against the locked Shared Context before passing data to or from the agent's LLM.
 Second, the context definitions are injected into the LLM's reasoning process, either by augmenting the system prompt with formal concept definitions or by providing a structured retrieval mechanism where the LLM can query the Shared Context to resolve ambiguities during inference.
 This dual integration ensures both protocol-level correctness and semantic-aware reasoning.

-L9 is what allows agents to move from simply exchanging data to truly understanding each other.
+L9 is what allows agents to move from simply exchanging data to truly understanding and agreeing with each other.
 It ensures that when one agent sends data, the receiving agent knows exactly what that data represents in a shared, formal context.